-Assets are resources with present service capacity that the district school board presently controls (GASB Concepts Statement 4, ¶8).
+Assets are resources with present service capacity that the district school board presently controls [Governmental Accounting Standards Board (GASB) Concepts Statement 4, ¶8].
 The present service capacity of a resource that is an asset is its existing capability to enable the school district to provide educational services.
+All assets should be listed in order of liquidity on the financial statements.